CYW-Allen/restaurant-list/README.md

 * List all restaurants' infos stored in mysql db.
 * Filter the restaurants with some specific keyword.
 * Delete unwanted restaurant infos.
+* Sort restaurant infos based on some rules.

 ### Additional modifications
 * Make the scrollable area located on the list block.